tpascarella/sr50/docs/investing/cryptocurrency.md

 - Acceptability
 >People need to be willing to take it in a trade.

-All fiat currencies lack the scarcity component, crypto has this.
+All fiat currencies lack the scarcity component.

-## Buy Bitcoin and Ethereum
+## Buy Bitcoin and Ethereum (to start)

 Bitcoin and Ethereum are the 2 most important cryptocurrencies.
 Maximizing your crypto wealth means maximizing your Net Worth demoninated in these 2 assets.

-### Bitcoin

-Bitcoin is digital gold.
-If you subscribe to the value proposition of owning gold, investing in Bitcoin is a no brainer.

-### - Isn't it too late to buy?
+### - "Is it too late to buy?"

 No!
-Absolutely not.

-We are definitely still in the early market of the technology adoption life cycle, and there is still **tremendous upside** to investing in crypto.
-We are definitely paying higher prices than people who bought Bitcoin in the early 2010's, but we have far more educational content and social validation that the technology is legitimate.
+As investors, we are easily still in the "early market" portion of the technology adoption life cycle pictured below.
+There is still **tremendous upside** to investing in crypto.

+Of course, we are definitely paying higher prices than the early adopters, but we as investors have far more educational resources and social validation that the technology is legitimate.

 ![Technology adoption curve](/img/technology-adoption-curve.svg)

-#### - Get on it.

-I personally do not care in the slightest whether you choose to listen to me and buy crypto, because all that will do for me is raise the price for when I buy more!
-However, the longer you wait, the higher the price will be.

-Obviously buying ETH *before* the merge is preferable to buying ETH *after* the merge.

 ### - Portfolio strategy

-There is no "best" portfolio allocation, as some will say.
-You can't know what the best portfolio allocation will be unless you have a time machine and can look 10 years into the future. *The best bet you have is to make informed decisions about which tokens you are going to invest in, and dollar cost average for the long term.*
+There is no "best" portfolio allocation.

+You cannot know what the best portfolio allocation will be unless you have a time machine and can look 10 years into the future.
+The best bet you have is to make informed decisions about which tokens you are going to invest in, and dollar cost average for a long enough holding period to make a profit.

-My recommendation is to go 50/50 Bitcoin and Ethereum for your investment portfolio, and then use DAI to make purchases with a crypto visa card.
+### - Portfolio allocation

+Start with 50% BTC & 50% ETH.
+Proceed then as you will.

 ### - Crypto index funds

-If you subscribe to the investment strategy of indexing, buy one or a few of the indexes listed below.
-Let the indexes do the heavy lifting in your portfolio.
-If after that you want to take chances on some hail-mary tokens, limit their total investment to 20% of your portfolio.
+If you subscribe to the investment strategy of indexing, buy one or a few of the indexes listed below:

-Crypto index funds to consider:
 - [Bankless Bed Index (BED)](https://indexcoop.com/bankless-bed-index)
 - [Data Economy Index (DATA)](https://indexcoop.com/data-economy-index)
 - [DeFi Pulse Index (DPI)](https://indexcoop.com/defi-pulse-index-dpi)